vccw/vccw.github.io/about.md

 You can also help as a sponsor for one of our festivals or Oktoberfests.
 See the event pages for more information.

+If you want to donate using a donor-advised fund or other mechanism, our Employer Identification Number (EIN) is 45-0509342.

 ## Sponsored Projects

 In addition to the annual Violet Crown Festival in May and the Violet Crown